sasiqwerty/Mind/PSMP - Installation.md

 	- locally in the server, services are created.
 	- PSM SSH Proxy and PSMP ADBridge are the services created after the PSMP is created
 - `service psmpsrv status` to check the status of running services
+	- `service psmpsrv start` and `service psmpsrv stop`
+	- `cat /var/tmp/psmp_install.log` this is used to check the log
+	- hardening is part of the installation.